 After the Diagnosis

 Once they knew what was wrong, they could treat the issue.
-She explained in a Guardian interview,
+She explains in a Guardian interview,

 I had expressive aphasia, where I could understand what was happening, but I couldn’t talk or communicate.
 Like, you could say something, and I would know what you meant, but I couldn’t express it or even write it.
 That was the weirdest part.
 When they gave me a piece of paper and a pen, I just kept writing lines instead of words.